networkandcode/networkandcode.github.io/_posts/aws/2021-12-05-aws-iam-setup-user-via-cli.md

 $ aws iam add-user-to-group --group-name developers-group --user-name developer1
 ```

-Nice they are asking for group name and user name here, unlike ARNs in cases where the names are not unique.
+Nice they are asking for group name and user name here, :slightly_smiling_face:	unlike ARNs in cases where the names are not unique.

 ## Access key
 Generate access key for the user, and share it with the user, so that they can setup the credentials for AWS CLI, just like you did.